Historic datasets (from 2014 onwards) for the .nl TLD. Datasets are available in JSON format.

 Contains a list of UDP-based protocols, which can be used for amplification attacks.

 The Packet Clearing House (PCH) publishes BGP data collected at more than 100 internet exchange points (IXP).
-The snapshot dataset contains the state of the routing tables in daily intervals.
+The snapshot dataset contains the state of the routing tables at daily intervals.

 The RIS is the main resource from RIPE featuring all kinds of datasets about AS assignments and connectivity.